yeetzone/docker-dontstarvetogether/README.md

 ## Frequently Asked Questions

-- **Does Docker automatically restart a running DST server/container when the host-system is rebooted?**
+- **Does Docker automatically restart a running DST:A Dedicated Server when the host-system is rebooted?**
   *Yes.*

 ## References and Links